-TYPE: Grant Dollars

-PURPOSE: Grant to support extraordinary costs associated with providing future services and instructional support due to the impacts of COVID-19.

-for exceptional children who qualify for these services.

-ELIGIBILITY: Local education agencies, charter schools, regional schools, ISD

-FORMULA: Eligible public school units may apply for funds through the NC DPI a) Each public school unit shall be capped at a maximum award based on the 20 % of students identified with significant educational needs through the continuum of service delivery and adjusting for low wealth.
+TYPE: Grant Dollars TERM: Funds are available through September 30, 2022 PURPOSE: Grant to support extraordinary costs associated with providing future services and instructional support due to the impacts of COVID-19. for exceptional children who qualify for these services.
+ELIGIBILITY: Local education agencies, charter schools, regional schools, ISD FORMULA: Eligible public school units may apply for funds through the NC DPI Division of Exceptional Children.
+If the total approved grants exceed the funds appropriated, the following shall apply: a) Each public school unit shall be capped at a maximum award based on the 20 % of students identified with significant educational needs through the continuum of service delivery and adjusting for low wealth. b) All public school units shall be prorated equally based on the December 2020 Child count.